gedegithub/gedBert/readme.txt

         2 : Introduce burst errors to frames
         3 : Introduce delay in tram transmission
         4 : Introduce tram loss in communication

+- Note that each type of error has a 0.2 chance of happening, so executions amy vary from each other.